haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/env/environment-vars_magento.md

 </tr>
 <tr>
 <td><code>MAGENTO_CLOUD_MODE</code></td>
 <td>We manage the values and setting of this variable.
-It identifies the type of environment as part of Integration, Staging, or Production.
-For example, for Pro, this value may be <code>enterprise</code> indicating Staging and Production.
+It identifies the type of environment as part of Integration, Staging, or Production. 例如， for Pro, this value may be <code>enterprise</code> indicating Staging and Production.
 For <code>enterprise</code>, it sets the <code>STATIC_CONTENT_THREADS</code> to 3, otherwise sets it to 1 for Integration.
 This is highly important for Pro plans Production, which has a three node high availability architecture with a very different technology stack.
 This is available in all versions.</td>
 <td>enterprise</td>
 </tr>
 <tr>